 To Sum Up

-Sperm cramps are usually not a major health problem, but they should not be ignored, especially if the pain is frequent or very strong.
+Sperm cramps or Dysorgasmia are usually not a major health problem, but they should not be ignored, especially if the pain is frequent or very strong.
 The good news is that with the right lifestyle changes, simple remedies, and timely medical care, most men can find relief and get back to normal comfort and sexual health.

 If you experience sperm cramps often, it’s best to talk to a fertility expert or urologist early.
 This not only gives you peace of mind but also helps in preventing any bigger health issues later.